Gets you back to Kens home page

 The three walkers passes over the Berner Oberland (East to West):-

-Maps: The pages include the numbers of the Swiss National Survey 1:50,000 maps for each days walk as 'LKxxx' for Landeskarte and the map number or the Kompass maps, defined as 'Kxxx'.
+Maps: The pages include the numbers of the Swiss National Survey 1:50,000 maps for each days walk as 'LKxxx' for Landeskarte and the map number for the Kompass maps, defined as 'Kxxx'.
+Many pages include small maps, taken from the Official Map of the Automobil-Club der Schweiz, (with their permission).
+These are of varying scales, only indicative & useless for actual walking.
+If you cannot read a map & use a compass, use this site for armchair mountaineering only.

 Heights: are included in the form '1234m' where 'm' is metres above sea level.